Georgia Dance Theatre Alumni

 Professional Dancer/Scholarship Recipient

-Ms. Vining continued her dance education with the Atlanta Ballet and is currently a trainee with the Atlanta Ballet.
+Ms. Vining continued her dance education with the Atlanta Ballet and rose to the position of trainee with the Atlanta Ballet.